 Standardizing the perspective of most work, such as research papers and essays, allows them to be easily digested and shared by professors.
 This approach works well for them, but unfortunately leaves many writers (especially indie authors) unable to express themselves through multiple approaches.

-“I” this and “me” that creep into far too many first person works.
+“I” this and “me” that creeps into far too many first person works.
 The personalized subject comes at the cost of the greater theme of the work.
 You’re left getting hit over the head with the word “I” rather than understanding the true plot of the story.

 The first person perspective also challenges the ability of some writers to craft a story without the world building power that comes with the third person omniscient perspective.

 Without the ability to step outside of the protagonist’s mind, the entire story must be driven from personalized observations and actions.
 A writer must show action as it takes place (present tense) or have the character actively remember what occurred (past tense).

-“I grabbed my hat from under the door just as it closed.
+For instance, a sentence might begin in an early draft like this: “I grabbed my hat from under the door just as it closed.
 I stood up, clutching the golden statuette I had worked so hard and risked my life for just moments ago.”

-“After grabbing my hat from under the door just before it slammed shut, I stood up, clutching the golden statuette that I had worked so hard and risked my life for just moments ago.”
+Rewriting the section from a first person perspective, but focusing on the action rather than the subject, would look something like this: “After grabbing my hat from under the door just before it slammed shut I stood up, clutching the golden statuette I had risked my life for just moments ago.”

 It is possible to relay action to the reader in the first person without requiring a sentence to begin with “I.”

 As writers, we frequently fail to take the time to be creative in sentence construction, especially with a deadline looming.
-As a result, sentences are repetitive and dull, often leave the reader feeling bored and leading the writer to feel less inclined to use the first person perspective in their writing.
+As a result, sentences are repetitive and dull, often leaving the reader feeling bored and leading the writer to feel less inclined to use the first person perspective in their writing.